maryam370/Training-Report/README.md

    - Core Banking Systems: Flexcube, Temenos
    - Database Management: Oracle, Microsoft SQL Server
    - Cybersecurity Tools: Firewalls, intrusion detection systems, endpoint protection
-   - Development Tools: Visual Studio, Git, Jenkins, JIRA
+   - Development Tools: Visual Studio, Git, Jenkins, JIRA , Power Platform
    - Networking Equipment: Cisco routers and switches, load balancers, VPNs

 - My Role and Experience:

-  As a training student, I was involved in several activities that provided hands-on exposure to the bank’s IT operations.
+  [will change once the training is final and all the porjects are recorded] As a training student, I was involved in several activities that provided hands-on exposure to the bank’s IT operations.
 I assisted in routine system maintenance tasks,     observed the deployment of software updates, and participated in testing procedures for new digital banking features.
 I also had the opportunity to shadow cybersecurity     analysts during a simulated threat response exercise, which deepened my understanding of real-world security protocols.
 Additionally, I contributed to documentation         efforts for internal IT processes and attended departmental meetings where ongoing projects and challenges were discussed.

 This experience significantly enhanced my technical skills, particularly in understanding enterprise-level IT systems, and gave me valuable insight into the role of technology in modern banking.